Owanesh/ETH2324/phase_2/REPORT.md

 [sudo] password for ubuntu:
 root@ubuntulab:/home/ubuntu#
 ```
-We are aware that this is a rather trivial path, but we wanted to include it for completeness nontheless, as it's related to the SSH foothold path.
+We are aware that this is a very trivial path, but we wanted to include it for completeness nontheless, as it's related to the SSH foothold path.

 ## 🟠 via Cronjob
 By checking the `crontab` file, we noticed a particular: